spinnaker/spinnaker.github.io/community/gardening/dev-environment.md

 The [Test a Pipeline Stage Plugin](/guides/developer/plugin-creators/deck-plugin/) guide contains instructions for setting up a local development environment with Minnaker running in a Multipass VM.
 This method does not require port-forwarding or setting up remote SSH.

-Alternately, you can watch <a href="https://youtu.be/xSZlWf9rUI4" target="_blank">Developing for Spinnaker With Minnaker (15m 26s)</a>
+Alternately, you can watch <a href="https://youtu.be/xSZlWf9rUI4" target="_blank">Developing for Spinnaker With Minnaker (15m 26s)</a>.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/xSZlWf9rUI4" frameborder="0" allowfullscreen></iframe>

 Learn how to install Minnaker, set up remote SSH, and connect to the local VM instance via local Spinnaker service configuration.
 Use kubectl port forwarding to connect a local clone of Orca to Redis and Front50 in Minnaker.
-Test and debug Orca by setting a break point in the stage task and running the stage.
+Test and debug Orca by setting a breakpoint in the stage task and running the stage.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/xSZlWf9rUI4" frameborder="0" allowfullscreen></iframe>

 ### AWS EKS and Telepresence method

 See the [New Spinnaker Contribution Walkthrough Session](/community/gardening/spin-contrib/) doc for how to use the Telepresence network proxy to enable services running locally to connect to services running in an AWS EKS cluster.
+You could adapt this method if you want to run Minnaker in a remote VM.

 ### Classic local installation method

-Follow the [Getting Set Up](https://www.spinnaker.io/guides/developer/getting-set-up/) guide to install Spinnaker locally.
+Follow the [Getting Set Up](/guides/developer/getting-set-up/) guide to install Spinnaker locally.

 ### Kubernetes and Docker method